-(1) California Correctional Health Care Services (CCHCS) shall maintain a process to credential and privilege all licensed medical providers who are subject to this policy and provide patient care services at California Department of Corrections and Rehabilitation (CDCR) institutions and from the regional and headquarters offices of CCHCS to ensure that they meet minimum credentials, privileging, and performance standards.
-Licensed medical providers shall not provide any direct patient care services to CDCR patients prior to having their credentials approved and privileges granted.
-CCHCS considers credentialing and privileging activities to be peer review activities within the meaning of Business and Professions Code, Section 805 and Evidence Code, Section 1157.
+(1) California Correctional Health Care Services (CCHCS) shall maintain a process to credential and privilege all behavioral health professionals within Medical Services who are subject to this policy and provide patient care services at California Department of Corrections and Rehabilitation (CDCR) institutions and from the regional and headquarters offices of CCHCS to ensure that they meet minimum credentials, privileging, and performance standards.
+Behavioral health professionals, to include Clinical Social Workers and psychologists, shall not provide any direct patient care services to CDCR patients prior to having their credentials approved and privileges granted.
+This policy only applies to behavioral health classifications such as Chief Psychologists, Senior Psychologist (Specialists), Psychologists, Supervising Psychiatric Social Workers, licensed and unlicensed Clinical Social Workers when employed under Medical Services.
+CCHCS considers credentialing and privileging activities to be peer review activities within the meaning of California Business and Professions Code, Section 805 and Evidence Code, Section 1157.
+(NOTE: Unlicensed clinical social workers are not subject to Business and Professions Code, Section 805(c)).